wirshingh/getorganelle-hydra-loop/README.md

 2. SAMPLEDIR_BASE="path to base sample directory, where the job file is."

-Aftter the '=' paste the full path to base directory.
+After the '=' paste the full path to base directory.
+This directory is where the job file is located.
 Leave the quotes.
-This directory is where the job file is located.
 The results will be located in this directory.

+After making the changes above, save the job file as 'getorganelle_loop.job' and submit it on hydra (qsub getorganelle_loop.job).